History of Mauritania: 1984 to present

-Opposition parties were legalized and a new constitution approved in 1991 which put an end to formal military rule.
-However, Ould Taya's election wins were dismissed as fraudulent by both opposition groups and external observers.
+Opposition parties were legalized, and a new Constitution approved in 1991 which put an end to formal military rule.
+However, Ould Taya's election wins were dismissed as fraudulent by both opposition groups and some external observers.
 In 1998, Mauritania became the third Arab country to recognize Israel, despite strong internal opposition.

 In 2001, elections incorporated more safeguards against voter fraud, but opposition candidate (and former leader) Mohamed Khouna Ould Haidallah was nevertheless arrested prior to election day on charges of planning a coup, released the same day and rearrested after the election.
 Attempted military coups and unrest instigated by Islamist opponents of the regime marred the early years of the 21st century, and the Taya regime's heavy-handed crackdowns were criticized by human rights groups.